swordapp/swordv3/_compost/src/content/fragments/segmented_file_upload.md

 tell when they have been given one of their own Temporary-URLs as a By-Reference deposit, and not delete that resource until after it has been ingested.

+If a Temporary-URL is used in a By-Reference deposit, this should reset the idle counter on the server for that file, and the server SHOULD NOT delete the file until after the idle period has expired.
+This allows clients to be able to reference the file in multiple deposits should that be necessary.

 ## {{ header("Errors", 2) }}